 Before her surgery, the nine-year-old patient, who traveled from Kansas to New Jersey with her family to have the surgery, had up to 20 generalized seizures a day, occurring on both sides of her brain.
 After surgery, the patient’s seizure frequency has been reduced by more than half.

-The pediatric neurology and neurosurgery team at Joseph M. Sanzari Children’s Hospital at Hackensack University Medical Center offers the latest treatment options for epilepsy, including clinical trials, medications, and advanced surgical options.
-The hospital also has the only pediatric Epilepsy Monitoring Unit in New Jersey, making it a place of hope, comfort, compassion and expert care for children and families from across the region who are managing complex, rare, or drug-resistant epilepsy syndromes.
+“Our team offers the latest treatment options for epilepsy, including clinical trials, medications, and advanced surgical options,” said Judy Aschner, M.D., physician-in-chief for Pediatrics at Hackensack Meridian Children’s Health and professor of Pediatrics at Hackensack Meridian School of Medicine.
+“Joseph M. Sanzari Children’s Hospital has the only pediatric Epilepsy Monitoring Unit in New Jersey, making it a place of hope, comfort, compassion and expert care for children and families from across the region who are managing complex, rare, or drug-resistant epilepsy syndromes.”

 “Dr. Tomycz and our team of neurosurgeons and epileptologists are raising the bar on surgical and nonsurgical epilepsy treatment,” said Mark Sparta, president and chief hospital executive, Hackensack University Medical Center.
 “Through their innovative research and groundbreaking treatments, our team is improving quality of life for children and families affected by seizure disorders.”

 “This is another great example of a physician pushing the scientific envelope with their expertise and skill, to benefit a patient in need,” said Ihor Sawczuk, M.D., President, Academics and Research Innovation for Hackensack Meridian Health and professor of Urology at Hackensack Meridian School of Medicine.

 Learn more about neurological innovations happening at Hackensack University Medical Center.